finanalyst/raku-pod-from-cache/README.md

     It provides only two methods and has far fewer dependencies.
 It relies only on the CompUnit Modules.

+## Caution Caution
+`Pod::From::Cache` relies on the `Precomp` Modules which are designed to provide precompiled code as quickly as possible.
+Once a cache has been loaded itis difficult to make changes to the cache in the same program.
+Consequently it is not possible to change a source on file and for the change to be detected in the same program.

 ## Synopsis
 ``` raku